ledongthuc/goterators/README.md

 ![goterators-Exist](https://user-images.githubusercontent.com/1828895/147876367-c0c7fd50-1888-4152-a7c8-5960ca26b6d9.png)

- - Exist check an existence of element in the list
+ - Exist function checks the existence of an element in the list.

 ```go
 matchedInt, err := Exist(list, 1)